Erjoladev/Project-Description-Student-Grade-System/README.md

 Retrieved grades from the server using precise SQL queries.Leveraged PHP loops for displaying grades in a structured and readable manner.

-Ensured all relevant information (courses and evaluations) was visible, with no output for evaluations missing grades.